Minimizing Excess Skin after Bariatric Surgery

 - Age is also a concern when evaluating if excess skin might be an issue.
 As we age, our skin’s elasticity is reduced.
 Excess weight and obesity will have stretched the skin significantly, and for some, the skin will recover more easily than for others

 - The procedure you undergo will also make a big difference.
-Procedures like the gastric bypass, that afford very rapid weight loss in the early postoperative period, are more likely to cause excess skin than, for example, the gastric sleeve, which might have slower initial weight loss, but comparable results after three or five years
+Procedures like the gastric bypass, which afford very rapid weight loss in the early postoperative period, are more likely to cause excess skin than, for example, the gastric sleeve, which might have slower initial weight loss, but comparable results after three or five years

 - Lastly, is the amount of weight that you ultimately lose.
 The more weight you have to lose, the more your skin will have been stretched before surgery.
 This, of course, will vary based on body style and size, but, greater weight loss means a higher chance of excess skin